esoof/BAZZ-SDK/README.md

 - **requestResult:** the command the user selected

 **Note:** return false to allow BAZZ to continue treating the user selected reply (e.g. send a text message, call the phone number you supplied, etc.), or true if you want to handle the user reply command yourself.

+## Handle user interaction yourself

+### Play prompts using TTS

+When BAZZ detects an incoming message, it adds it to a queue.
+During normal operation, messages are pulled from this queue, and treated (or sent to your app for treatment) on a FIFO order.

+### Play prompts from resources

+When BAZZ detects an incoming message, it adds it to a queue.
+During normal operation, messages are pulled from this queue, and treated (or sent to your app for treatment) on a FIFO order.

+### Ask for user commands

+When BAZZ detects an incoming message, it adds it to a queue.
+During normal operation, messages are pulled from this queue, and treated (or sent to your app for treatment) on a FIFO order.

 #Thank you for using BAZZ !